How tough is it at the top for Directors?

 When working out what type of programme best suits the individual both longevity and seniority should be taken into account rather than just status.
 Arguably a board member with 10 years’ service may warrant a longer programme than a chief executive who has only been in role a year or two.

-Outplacement for directors is more relevant than ever and is finding its way back on to the corporate agenda and with good reason.
-In today’s work environment where the attraction retention and continued engagement of experienced talent is critical to an organisations success set against a backdrop of near constant change it is a valuable part of a business’s people strategy.
+Outplacement for directors is more relevant than ever and is finding its way back onto the corporate agenda and with good reason.
+In today’s work environment where the attraction, retention and continued engagement of experienced talent is critical to an organisations success, set against a backdrop of the pandemic it is a valuable part of a business’s people strategy.